By Jonathan Soriano

-Industry 4.0 embodies the integration of real time data analytics into the end-to-end manufacturing production process.
-This integration allows all parties involved in production to access the data and respond immediately.
+Industry 4.0 represents the integration of real-time data analytics into the end-to-end manufacturing production process.
+This integration enables all parties involved in production to access the data and respond immediately.
 The result is an interconnected, automated manufacturing process that allows increased product customization.
 Productivity is also improved because of the stronger consumer and supplier impact on the production process.
-This transformation of manufacturing is being referred to as the fourth industrial revolution.
+This transformation of manufacturing is being referred to as the Fourth Industrial Revolution—or Industry 4.0.

 Increased automation in production and the ability to respond immediately to consumer preferences will completely change the job opportunities available to future graduating students.
-The automation process replaces the necessity of employees to have specific knowledge regarding their area of work.
+The automation process reduces the need for employees to have specific knowledge regarding their area of work.
 Employees will be required to become more involved in the supervision of processes rather than actually performing manual labour.
-The lack of specific industry knowledge required should be viewed as an opportunity because it means that employees now have the potential to engage in different kinds of employment across various industries throughout their careers.
-Capitalizing on this new opportunity in the labour market is dependent on the successful development of cognitive abilities, and complex problem solving skills that are easily transferable across firms and industries.
+The lack of a need for specific industry knowledge can be viewed as an opportunity because it means that employees can engage in different kinds of employment across various industries throughout their careers.
+Capitalizing on this new opportunity in the labour market will depend on the successful development of cognitive abilities and complex problem solving skills that are easily transferable across firms and industries.

-Including required group projects in course curriculums will also contribute to the development of teamwork skills that potential employers are seeking.
-Mandatory participation and class discussion is another method that allows students to practice their communication and relational skills with one another.
-All of these suggestions clearly shift the focus of educational institutions from simply presenting students with theory and concepts, to the application of acquired knowledge and increased interaction with peers.
+Including required group projects in course curricula will also contribute to the development of teamwork skills that potential employers are seeking.
+Mandatory participation/class discussion is another method that allows students to practice their communication and relational skills.
+All of these suggestions clearly shift the focus of educational institutions from simply presenting students with theories and concepts to the application of acquired knowledge and increased interaction with peers.

-Providing additional co-op or internship opportunities for upper year students would also be extremely beneficial.
-This would give students in every faculty an opportunity to observe and experience the application of problem solving skills they have developed in school.
+Providing additional co-op or internship positions for upper-year students would also be extremely beneficial, offering students in any department the opportunity to apply the problem-solving skills they have learned in school.
 Although technological skills and an understanding of data analytics will be required across all industries in the near future, some industries will be more technologically integrated than others.
-Students will be able to learn the level of technological competency that is required of them, given their industry.
-This benefits students because they are able to witness how industry 4.0 affects manufacturing, and employers benefit as well since graduating students will have attained some technological experience and have a better understanding of what is expected of them.
+Students will be able to determine the level of technological competency that is required of them, given their industry.
+This knowledge will benefit both students (by demonstrating to them how Industry 4.0 affects manufacturing) and employers (by preparing prospective employees with technological experience and a better understanding of what is expected of them).

-Some post-secondary institutions already have programs that use the Case Method to teach their students.
-Adopting this method should be the primary focus of every faculty.
-The current emergence of industry 4.0 makes now the ideal time to begin collecting company data across industries.
-This data can be used to build situations for case books that students will analyze, and gain insight on the types of problems they must be able to solve when they enter the labour force.
+Adopting the case method should be the primary focus of every institution, and many post-secondary programs are already using it to teach students.
+The emergence of Industry 4.0 makes now the ideal time to begin collecting company data across industries.
+This data can then be used to build situations/cases for students to analyze and gain insight on the types of problems they must solve when they enter the labour force.

 Schwab, Klaus, and Richard Samans.
 “The Future of Jobs.”
 World Economic Forum, reports.weforum.org/future-of-jobs-2016/preface/.